Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Method

-We updated the validation datasets from \citet{hoeser2022deepowt} to include infrastructure constructed up to 2025Q1 in the North Sea Basin and the East China Sea.
+Validation was performed using manually annotated offshore wind infrastructure locations derived from the Sentinel-1 2025Q1 median composite across three validation sites.
+We updated the validation data sets from \citet{hoeser2022deepowt} to include infrastructure constructed up to 2025Q1 in the North Sea Basin and the East China Sea.
 Additionally, a new validation site was introduced along the southeast coast of Vietnam to include challenging to detect offshore wind farm layouts characteristic for this region.
-Overall, we provide 9,770 offshore wind energy infrastructure validation locations.
+Overall we provide 9,770 offshore wind energy infrastructure validation locations.
 Because classification of deployment state and object type is addressed in the subsequent time series analysis, detection was evaluated in a class-agnostic manner, treating turbine foundations, deployed turbines, and support platforms as a single class.

 Performance was quantified using Precision, Recall, and F1 score at site level, along with macro- and micro-averaged scores across sites to account for class imbalance.
 A detection was considered a true positive (TP) if its centroid lay within a radius of 100~m of a ground truth point.
 Detections outside this radius were counted as false positives (FP), and ground truth points without a corresponding detection within 100~m were counted as false negatives (FN).